Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 SRT maintains the ability for fast file transfers introduced in UDT, and adds support for AES encryption.

-## Open Source Initiative

-Haivision developed the SRT protocol in 2012.
-After successfully using it in thousands of installations worldwide for five years, they decided to open it up to the community and made it open source in April 2017.

-Open source SRT is distributed under MPL-2.0, which was chosen because it strikes a balance between driving adoption for open source SRT, while encouraging contributions to improve upon it by the community of adopters.
-Any third party is free to use the SRT source in a larger work regardless of how that larger work is compiled.
-Should they make source code changes, they would be obligated to make those changes available to the community.

-In the three years since Haivision opened up the source code, more than 350 companies have joined the SRT Industry Alliance (https://www.srtalliance.org), and even more have adopted the protocol.
-SRT has seen the fastest adoption of a protocol in the media industry to date, and has become the new de facto standard for secure, low latency, high quality contribution and point-to-(multi-)point distribution.

 # Conventions and Definitions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",